-38. The Council's General Fund position is breakeven as a transfer from corporate contingency covered overspends in the Resident Services of £11.4m, Children and Young People (CYP) service of £1.1m and Care, Health and Wellbeing of £1.8m, while other General Fund services out turned with modest underspends.
-The Housing Revenue Account (HRA) underspent by £2m.
+39. The Council's General Fund position is breakeven as a transfer from corporate contingency covered overspends in the Resident Services of £11.2m, Children and Young People (CYP) service of £1.1m and Care, Health and Wellbeing of £1.9m, while other General Fund services out turned with modest underspends.
+The Dedicated Schools Grant (DSG) shows a breakeven position, while the Housing Revenue Account (HRA) underspent by £2m.
 This is detailed in table 1.